Dr. Zi Chen

 Dr. Zi Chen's postgraduate research focused on understanding the mechanics of morphogenesis in biological systems, and developing strageties for the design of biomimetic structures or devices.

-- Research Scientist in Biomedical Engineering, Washington University in St. Louis, USA
+- Research Scientist in Biomedical Engineering, Washington University in St. Louis, USA from 2013

-- Postdoctoral researcher from 2011 in Biomedical Engineering, Washington University in St. Louis, USA
+- Postdoctoral researcher in Biomedical Engineering, Washington University in St. Louis, USA from 2011

-- PhD studies from 2005 in Mechanical and Aerospace Engineering, Princeton University, USA
+- PhD studies in Mechanical and Aerospace Engineering, Princeton University, USA from 2005

 - Masters studies in Materials Physics and Chemistry, Shanghai Jiaotong University, China